Clubs & Activities

 Meeting once a month, some intriguing activities in which we will participate are as follows:

-- Murder Mystery Event
+• Murder Mystery Event

-- Battle of the Books
+• Battle of the Books

-- Author visit
+• Author visit

-- Book Oscars
+• Book Oscars

-- Book Tasting Party
+• Book Tasting Party

-- Service Project at St. Andrews – Reading to PreK
+• Service Project at St. Andrews – Reading to PreK

-- Creating Christmas book trees out of old books
+• Creating Christmas book trees out of old books

-- Literature Jeopardy
+• Literature Jeopardy

-- Compare/Contrast Epic Book vs. Movie Battles
+• Compare/Contrast Epic Book vs. Movie Battles

-- and so much more!
+• and so much more!

 Club Moderator: Amy Donaldson

 Robotics club is a great way to share your enthusiasm for robotics with your fellow classmates and compete against other students across the state by building a robot from the ground up.
 Each year we build and program a robot that will compete in the Vex Robotics Competition.
 Visit https://www.vexrobotics.com/v5/competition/vrc-current-game to see the game for which we build our robot to perform each year.
 Our club placed third in the 2015-2016 Louisiana State Vex Robotics Competition at Loyola University in New Orleans, LA.
 During the 2020-2021 school year, we competed in the Louisiana State Vex Robotics Competition at LSU Alexandria and were invited to the Vex Robotics World Competition because of our performance at the state competition.
 If you have a love for engineering and math, then Robotics Club is the place for you!
-We meet each Tuesday after school from 2:30 to 3:30 in Room 7.
+We meet each Monday after school from 2:30 to 3:30.
 Hope to see you there!

-Club Moderators: Lorenzo Foster and Michael McCaughey
+Club Moderators: Mary Richardsonand Michael McCaughey

 Do you have the desire and ability to learn a highly technical set of skills leading to the proficient operation of state-of-the-art sound equipment capable of peeling paint off the walls?
 The SMHS Sound Club adds Power to the Preaching, Puts Pep in the Rallies, and Keeps the Rock Rolling.
 As a club member you will learn by doing.
 The more you help, the more you see and learn.
 Eventually, you may operate all the equipment with minimal supervision.